jurgen975/Robotics.portfolio.jeisinga/README.md

 +minimum parts
 -Not sure how strong this design will be

+### 11.5 Human hand

+Latley i have thinking of designing a human hand to use as a end effector because i am not sure if the gripper i designed is suitable enough to pck up irragulair objects and i must say that i have be intrigued by the idea of designening a mechanical hand.

+### 11.5.1.
+Degrees of Freedom (DoF)

+A human hand has 21+ degrees of freedom.

+A typical gripper has 1–3 DoF (open/close, maybe rotation).

+➡️ More DoF = more ways to approach, shape around, and stabilize an object.

+### 11.5.2.
+Shape Versatility — The Hand Conforms to the Object

+Human fingers are soft, compliant, and curved.

+They naturally wrap around irregular shapes.

+A gripper relies on rigid jaws hitting predefined contact points.

+➡️ Humans can grasp:

+round objects

+irregular stones

+smooth surfaces

+tiny items like needles

+very large objects

+A standard gripper cannot match that geometry flexibility.

+### 11.5.3 Micro-Adjustments and Adaptive Control

+Humans continuously make unconscious corrections:

+small rotation

+finger repositioning

+changing grip force

+aligning wrist orientation

+A robotic gripper controlled by haptic gloves:

+receives low-bandwidth user commands

+cannot make autonomous corrections unless programmed

+reacts slower and less intuitively

+### 11.5.4 Thumb Advantage — Opposable and Highly Mobile

+The human thumb alone gives:

+power grips

+precision grips

+lateral pinches

+tripod grips

+Most standard grippers lack any equivalent mechanism.

+### 11.5.5 Compliance and Soft Tissue

+Human hands are naturally:

+soft

+deformable

+friction-rich

+Grippers are:

+rigid

+low-friction

+sensitive to misalignment

+Soft robotics tries to copy this — but isn’t close yet.

 ### 11.5 Conclusion

 All these designes have there Plus and minus pionts